Logistic Performance Management Using Data Analytics

 The overall process performance can be measured by the capacity of the network to deliver the stores on time and with the right quantity of items (in full).

-As a logistic performance manager, your focus will be on improving this indicator that is driving the satisfaction of your internal customers (i.e. the stores).
+As a logistics performance manager, your focus will be on improving this indicator that is driving the satisfaction of your internal customers (i.e. the stores).

 For more information about the KPI On Time In Full have a look at this short explainer video in my youtube channel: Link to Youtube